Published 07 May 2026

 - Agency or studio: $100 to $300+ per hour

-- Simple Wix landing page: $300 - $800.
-This typically includes one page, a clear layout, a contact form, mobile checks, basic SEO setup, and a CTA.
+- Simple Wix landing page $300 to $800 Usually includes one page, a clear layout, a contact form, mobile checks, basic SEO setup, and a call to action.

-- Portfolio or personal Wix website: $500 - $1,500.
-This usually includes three to six pages, portfolio sections, image galleries, a contact page, mobile optimisation, and basic SEO setup.
+- Portfolio or personal website $500 to $1,500 Usually includes three to six pages, galleries, a contact page, mobile optimisation, and basic SEO setup.

-- Small business Wix website: $800 - $3,000.
-This usually includes five to ten pages, service pages, contact forms, map integration, brand styling, mobile responsiveness, basic SEO setup, and content placement.
+- Small business Wix website $800 to $3,000 Usually includes five to ten pages, service pages, forms, brand styling, map integration, mobile responsiveness, and basic SEO setup.

-- Wix e-commerce website: $1,500 to $6,000+ Pricing depends on the number of products, product categories, payment setup, shipping rules, tax settings, checkout configuration, product filters, store design, and e-commerce apps.
+- Wix e-commerce website $1,500 to $6,000+ Cost depends on product count, product categories, payments, shipping rules, tax settings, store design, filters, and ecommerce apps.

-- Wix booking or service website: $1,000 to $4,000+ this typically includes service pages, booking calendar setup, availability settings, payment options, confirmation emails, forms, and mobile layout adjustments.
+- Wix booking or service website $1,000 to $4,000+ Usually includes service pages, booking calendar setup, payment options, forms, availability settings, confirmation emails, and mobile layout adjustments.

-- Wix membership or subscription website: $2,000 to $7,000+ This usually includes member login, gated content, pricing plans, payment setup, member pages, account areas, and access control.
+- Wix membership or subscription website $2,000 to $7,000+ Usually includes member login, gated content, pricing plans, payment setup, account areas, and access control.

-- Wix website redesign: $600 to $4,000+ A light visual refresh costs less than a full redesign with new page structure, rewritten sections, improved navigation, mobile fixes, and SEO updates.
+- Wix website redesign $600 to $4,000+ A light visual refresh costs less than a full redesign with new structure, improved navigation, mobile fixes, rewritten sections, and SEO updates.

-- Ongoing Wix maintenance: $100 to $600+ per month.
-Maintenance typically includes content updates, minor design changes, app checks, troubleshooting, performance review, product updates, and post-launch support.
+- Ongoing Wix maintenance $100 to $600+ per month Usually includes content updates, minor design changes, app checks, troubleshooting, product updates, and post-launch support.

-Wix Velo and Wix Studio projects cost more than a standard Wix setup because they require excellent platform knowledge and more technical planning.
-Wix Velo is used for custom functionality inside Wix.
-It supports custom code, databases, dynamic pages, forms, user interactions, and integrations that basic Wix settings do not cover.
+Wix Velo and Wix Studio projects usually cost more than standard Wix builds because they require more technical planning and platform knowledge.
+Wix Velo supports custom code, databases, dynamic pages, advanced user interactions, and integrations that standard Wix settings do not cover.
+Typical Wix Velo rates:

 - Entry-level Velo developer: $30 to $55 per hour